blawrenceSE/nowsecure-actions-integration/README.md

 Takes three inputs:

-`app-path`: The path to the binary artifact being uploaded
-- NB: be careful using `$GITHUB_WORKSPACE` here, I couldn't get that to work.
+`app-path`: The path to the binary artifact being uploaded.
+NB: be careful using `$GITHUB_WORKSPACE` here, I couldn't get that to work.
 Doesn't mean it isnt possible.
 `api-key`: The API bearer token generated in NowSecure Platform
 `group-id`: the group ID of the binary being uploaded.
 This can be found in the UI under the name of the app in the app summary page.